Graph theory inspired anomaly detection at the LHC: Anomaly detection at the LHC

 The BSM particle $Z'$ is produced on-shell and decays into two intermediate particles $X,Y$ that subsequently decay into quarks.
 This produces a signal characterized by a peak in the dijet invariant mass spectrum.
 For sufficiently large signal fractions, the $Z'$ resonance can be discovered using traditional bump-hunting techniques.
 Figure~\ref{fig:mass_dist} provides an illustrative representation of a bump-hunt search.
 The signal region is identified as the area with the highest concentration of signal events, while the sidebands serve as control regions where the signal contribution is negligible.
 The blue, black, and dashed red lines represent the signal, observed counts, and background yields, respectively.
 Dashed vertical lines delineate the signal and sideband regions.
 For smaller signal fractions, the bump’s significance is reduced and detection may instead require machine learning techniques that can exploit the full event information.
 This type of data set naturally fits within the weakly-supervised anomaly detection paradigm, where the sideband regions are dominated by background events, while the signal region is localized in a central window of dijet invariant mass values that can in practice be varied to carry out a full search~\cite{Nachman:2020lpy, Hallin:2021wme, Buhmann:2023acn}.
 Instead, the unsupervised anomaly detection based on autoencoders employed in this work can be trained on the entire range of dijet invariant mass values as long as the signal fraction is sufficiently small.
 The autoencoder is trained to minimize the reconstruction loss resulting in a large anomaly score for BSM signal events.
 Ref.~\cite{Collins:2021nxn} found that the autoencoder performance remains stable for signal-to-background ratios up to $S/B \lesssim 1\%$, a result we were able to confirm in our numerical studies.

 The event generation is performed using \textsc{Pythia8}~\cite{Pythia2}, and detector effects are simulated with \textsc{Delphes} 3.4.1~\cite{delpes3}.
 In both cases, default configurations are used, without pileup or multiple parton interactions (MPI).
 The final-state jets are reconstructed using the anti-$k_T$ clustering algorithm~\cite{Cacciari:2008gp}, as implemented in \textsc{FastJet}~\cite{fastjetManual}.
 We refer the reader to section \ref{app:datasets} on the details of the preprocessing of the events.
 A jet radius of $R = 1.0$ is used with a transverse momentum cut of $p_T > 1.2$~TeV.
 The signal events feature two high-energy jets containing the decay products of the boosted $X$ and $Y$ particles.
 These jets form a dijet system with large invariant mass, originating from the heavy $Z’$ boson.
 In addition, they exhibit a non-trivial two-pronged jet substructure.
 Background events are simulated using Standard Model processes that contain two jets satisfying the same transverse momentum cuts.
 For training our graph autoencoder, we use $10^5$ events with a tunable ratio of signal and background events.
 For validating the reconstruction loss, we use $10^4$ events with the same $S/B$ ratio as in training.
 Finally, to evaluate the model’s ability to distinguish between unseen background and anomalous events using a reconstruction loss threshold, we use $5 \cdot 10^4$ events that are not part of the training or validation sets.
+We verified that increasing the training sample size beyond the chosen value leads only to marginal performance improvements, while significantly increasing the computational cost, particularly when scanning over multiple graph architectures.